All Products

 • Constraints: A topic must contain at least one queue.

-• Value: You can select one of the following message types when you create a topic in ApsaraMQ for RocketMQ:
+• Value: You can select a message type when you create a topic.
+ApsaraMQ for RocketMQ supports the following topic types:

-• Normal: normal messages.
-A normal message does not require special semantics and is not correlated with other normal messages.
+• Normal: Normal messages.
+A normal message has no special semantics and is not correlated with other messages.

-• FIFO: ordered messages.
-ApsaraMQ for RocketMQ uses a message group to determine the order of a specific set of messages.
-The messages are delivered in the order in which the messages are sent.
+• FIFO: Ordered messages.
+ApsaraMQ for RocketMQ uses a message group (MessageGroup) to specify the order of a set of messages.
+This ensures that messages are delivered in the exact order in which they are sent.

-• Transaction: transactional messages.
-ApsaraMQ for RocketMQ supports distributed transactional messages and ensures transaction consistency of database updates and message calls.
+• Transaction: Transactional messages.
+ApsaraMQ for RocketMQ supports distributed transactional messages.
+It ensures transactional consistency for database updates and message calls.

 Behavior constraints